 The Safe and Sober drug prevention program uses a video presentation that features a story from a real family.
-Schools can click above and finish a small form to gain access to the video and resources.
-The video may be shown in a classroom or a school assembly.
-Teachers may also conduct a discussion about the video with students afterward.
+Educators can click the link above and finish a small form to gain access to the video and resources.
+Educators may also choose to forward the resources to their students through their virtual learning platforms.

 What does it cost?

 NOTHING!
 This program is offered for free to all schools, parents and students.

 When can my school use the program?

 The drug prevention program is available for use at any point during the 2019-2020 school year.
 This program is optional, but it is highly recommended that every student at your school has the opportunity to watch the video.